iamsayan/wp-last-modified-info/readme.txt

 == Screenshots ==

-1. Show last modified info on the front end
+1. Show last modified info on the front end.
-2. Google Structured data result
+2. Google Structured data result.
 3. Post / Page / Custom post types admin column: Last Modified column with author name.
 4. Added last modified/updated info on post/page publish box and in post updated message.
 5. Last modified posts widgets in the dashboard.
-6. Post Options
+6. Post Options.
-7. Page Options
-8. Template Tag Options
+7. Template Tags Options.
+8. Email Notification.
-9. Email Notification
+9. Miscellaneous Options.

 == Changelog ==

 If you like WP Last Modified Info, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/wp-last-modified-info/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

-= 1.7.0 Beta =
+= 1.7.0 =
-Release Date: August 1, 2020
+Release Date: August 11, 2020

+IMPORTANT: As various changes introduced in this plugin, please re-configure your plugin settings after update, otherwise, it may stop working.

+* Improvement: Rewrite the plugin from scratch.
+* Added: Templateting system to customize the output as you want.
+* Added: A method to replace post published date with post modified date.
+It will only work on Single Post Page.
+* Added: Some validations to check if the custom modified date is a valid past date.
+* Added: An option to hide last modified info on various archives from plugin settings.
+* Added: Dedicated CSS editor to enable syntax highlighting.
+* Added: Option to show Last Modified Author Avatar using Elementor.
+* Added: Lots of filters and hooks to make the plugin customizable.
+* Tweak: Traditional Date Format and Time Format field is merged into one field.
+* Tweak: Better theme (Astra & GeneratePress) compatibility.
+* Tweak: Notification Email will only add an only valid email and this field is now not mandatory.
+* Tweak: Modified Date Update is disabled for Scheduled and Draft Posts.
+* Tweak: Modified info will be shown only if the Published date is not equal to the modified date.
+* Tweak: CTRL+S will save the plugin settings automatically.
+* Fixed: A bug where WooCommerce Product Modified Date is changed automatically even the Disabled option is checked.
+* Fixed: Some CSS and JS issues.
 * Various improvements introduced.
-* Fixed: Some CSS and JS issues.
-* Compatibilty with WordPress v5.5.
+* Compatibility with WordPress v5.5.
+* Plugin now strictly requires PHP v5.6 or higher.

 = Other Versions =